 He doesn’t want to spend all day on the markets.

-He just wants help knowing what trades to make and he wants consistent results.
+He just wants help knowing what trades to make, and he wants consistent results.

-I am certain that if you sign up for ProfitSight today, you’ll have that kind of experience.
+And that’s why I’m so excited to introduce you to ProfitSight today.

 You pick which 5 stocks you want to follow.

-The software will automatically start looking for W’s and M’s… and then it will alert you any time one of your 5 stocks flip.
+The software will automatically start looking “W” and “M” patterns... and then it will alert you any time one of your 5 stocks flips.

-You just follow the instructions.
+You just watch out for the alerts and act if you like the opportunity.

 That’s it.

+With this software... plus the trading strategy you’ll discover in my short training videos... you’ll have all the tools to get these kinds of consistent opportunities for yourself.

 Look at somebody like “PerfectWave.”

 That’s the screenname for one of our ProfitSight users.